Two killed, at least 12 wounded after house-party shooting in Cumberland County

-Two people are dead and 12 others were injured after a shooting at a house party Saturday night in Fairfield Township, Cumberland County, police said.
+Two people are dead and 12 others were injured after a shooting at a house party with hundreds of people Saturday night in Fairfield Township, Cumberland County, police said.

 Police also said in a statement released on Facebook on Sunday morning that one of the confirmed 12 victims sustained serious injuries and is in critical condition.